-As we have perceived, the air resistance decreases the speed of a planes that is moving in the sky.
+As we understand, the air resistance decreases the speed of a plane while moving.

-Air resistance is a force that is initiated by air.
-This force acts in the conflicting direction to a body passing through the air.
-Air resistance exerts the frictional force of air against a moving body.
+Air resistance is a force that is caused due to air when an object moves through it.
+This force acts in the opposite direction to a body passing through the air.
+Air resistance exerts a frictional force against the moving body.
 As a body moves, air resistance decelerates it down.
 The quicker the body’s motion, the superior the air resistance applied against it.
-Air resistance impacts all moving objects, from bicycles, car, trains, and rockets to airplanes and even alive bodies.
-The resistance against the air is Air resistance, which reduces the speed of the moving body.
-Its formula is articulated as,
+Air resistance impacts all moving objects like bicycles, car, trains, rockets, aeroplanes and even alive bodies.

 Problem 1: A plane moving with a velocity of 50 ms-1 has a force constant of 0.05.
 Calculate its air resistance.

-Problem 2: An object is traveling at 20 ms-1 experiences a force of 50 N. Calculate the force constant.
+Problem 2: An object is travelling at a speed of 20 ms-1.
+The object experiences a force of 50 N. Calculate the force constant.

 The force constant is given by